 Greening Wingrove and Arthur’s Hill (GWAH) Community Interest Company works with local residents and others to deliver ‘environment’ projects that enhance the local area and make it a more pleasant place to live.

-Set up in 2013, we have worked with hundreds of local people on community events, learning how to grow food at home, tackling litter, educational initiatives, looking after local green spaces, encouraging cycle use, creating ‘wildlife corridors’ and providing community space for residents to enjoy some of what nature has to offer.
+Set up in 2013, we have worked with hundreds of local people organising community events, learning how to grow food at home, tackling litter, providing educational opportunities, looking after local green spaces, encouraging cycle use, creating ‘wildlife corridors’ and providing community space for residents to enjoy some of what nature has to offer.
 We also provide volunteering opportunities and act as a voice for local people.

 Currently, we have six key projects we are promoting.